rachelngordon/rachelngordon.github.io/_pages/3_academic.md

 I am broadly interested in areas of machine learning for healthcare applications, including computer vision, natural language processing (NLP), and high-performance computing (HPC).

-I am advised by [Mohammed Abuhamad](https://abuhamad.cs.luc.edu/) and have completed my Master's thesis work in the field of medical image synthesis.
+I am currently advised by [Mohammed Abuhamad](https://abuhamad.cs.luc.edu/) and have completed my Master's thesis work in the field of medical image synthesis.

 ### Projects